A Set of Tutorials for the LAMMPS Simulation Package: Prerequisites

 \subsection{About \lammpsgui{}}

 \lammpsgui{} is a graphical text editor, enhanced for editing LAMMPS input files and linked to the LAMMPS library, allowing it to run LAMMPS directly.
-The text editor functions similarly to other graphical editors, such as Notepad or Gedit, but offers the following enhancements specifically for LAMMPS: \begin{itemize} \item Wizard dialogs to set up these tutorials \item Auto-completion of LAMMPS commands and options \item Context-sensitive online help \item Syntax highlighting for LAMMPS input files \item Syntax-aware line indentation \item Visualization using LAMMPS' built-in renderer \item Start and stop simulations via mouse or keyboard \item Monitoring of simulation progress \item Dynamic capture of LAMMPS output in a text window \item Automatic plotting of thermodynamic data during runs \item Capture of ``dump image'' outputs for animations \item Export of thermodynamic data for external plotting \item Inspection of binary restart files \end{itemize} \hyperref[using-lammps-gui-label]{Appendix~\ref{using-lammps-gui-label}} contains basic instructions for installation and using \lammpsgui{} with the tutorials presented here.
+The text editor is similar to other graphical editors, such as Notepad or Gedit, but offers the following enhancements for running LAMMPS: \begin{itemize} \item Wizard dialogs to set up these tutorials \item Auto-completion of LAMMPS commands and options \item Context-sensitive online help \item Syntax highlighting for LAMMPS input files \item Syntax-aware line indentation \item Editor switches working directory to that of input file \item Visualization using LAMMPS' built-in renderer \item Start and stop simulations via mouse or keyboard \item Monitoring of simulation progress and parallelization \item Dynamic capture of LAMMPS output in a text window \item Automatic plotting of thermodynamic data during runs \item Capture of ``dump image'' outputs for animations \item Export of thermodynamic data for external plotting \item Inspection of binary restart files \end{itemize} \hyperref[using-lammps-gui-label]{Appendix~\ref{using-lammps-gui-label}} contains basic instructions for installation and using \lammpsgui{} with the tutorials presented here.
 A complete description of all \lammpsgui{} features can be found in the LAMMPS manual~\cite{lammps_gui_docs}.